This manual covers the configuration and operation of Develocity. It is useful for administrators and maintainers of Develocity installations.

 advanced parameter described above and rerunhelm upgrade

 .
 This should restart the app.
-Further details can be found in the “Changing configuration values” section of the Develocity Upgrade Guide. -
+Further details can be found in the “Changing configuration values” sections of the standalone and Kubernetes Helm chart configuration guides. -

 If configuring through the UI, restart Develocity by running the Develocity Admin CLI